-You see I'm not likely to envy Jerome Iginla for his hockey skills, I'm a minister... but when I see that a former seminary classmate of mine is a now featured speaker at the Breakforth Conference... well I feel a stab of envy!
+You see I'm not likely to envy an NHL all-star for his hockey skills, I'm a minister... but when I see that a former seminary classmate of mine is a now featured speaker at the Breakforth Conference... well I feel a stab of envy!
 Why him, why not me?